2024 North Kosovo referendum

 A referendum on the dismissal of four ethnic Albanian mayors of municipalities in Kosovo was held on 21 April 2024, in the region of North Kosovo with a majority Serb population.
-The municipalities where the referendum for the replacement of the mayor will be held are: Zubin Potok, Zvečan, Leposavić, and North Mitrovica.
-For the referendum to succeed, a majority of registered voters must vote for the replacement of the mayor in each municipality.
-The referendum comes after a petition organized by citizens of municipalities in the north for the removal of 4 mayors in the north.
+The municipalities where referendums for the replacement of mayors was held were: Zubin Potok, Zvečan, Leposavić, and North Mitrovica.
+For the referendum to succeed, a majority of registered voters had to vote for the replacement of the mayor in each municipality.
+The referendum came after a petition organized by citizens of municipalities in the north for the removal of 4 mayors in said municipalities.
 It was officially held, having been approved by Kosovo's Central Electoral Commission.
+It was invalid due to a boycott by Serbian voters.

 Background

 Local elections were held in four Serb majority municipalities of Kosovo on 23 April 2023.
 Due to tensions prior to the organization of local elections, they were boycotted by the Srpska Lista and most of the Serb population.
 As a result of the boycott, four ethnically Albanian mayors were elected to office.